disclose-framework/spec/specification/overview.md

 ### Replay Prevention

 Attestations include `attested_at` and `expires_at` timestamps.
-Agents SHOULD treat expired attestations as unverified, equivalent to self-reported attributes.
+Agents SHOULD treat expired attestations as unverified.

 ### Merchant Impersonation and Attestation Replay

 A fraudster operating an impersonation domain MAY copy a legitimate merchant's disclosure document verbatim, including any attested signals.
-The `merchant_domain` field requirement (see Domain Binding) invalidates copied documents where the field is present and correctly set.
-However, agents MUST NOT rely solely on the `merchant_domain` field as fraud protection — DNS-level verification that the serving domain is the legitimate merchant domain is a TLS and network concern outside the scope of this framework.
+The `merchant_domain` field requirement invalidates copied documents where the field is present and correctly set.
+However, agents MUST NOT rely solely on the `merchant_domain` field as fraud protection.
+DNS-level verification that the serving domain is the legitimate merchant domain is a TLS and network concern outside the scope of this framework.

 The primary defense against attestation replay is the domain-binding requirement in the Signatory signature payload.
 Signatories MUST include the merchant's canonical domain in the signed attestation payload.
-Copying an attestation to a different domain produces a signature that fails verification at step 5 of the Signature Verification flow above.
+Copying an attestation to a different domain produces a signature that fails verification.

 Agents MUST perform full signature verification as specified.
 Agents MUST NOT shortcut verification by trusting the `merchant_domain` field without also verifying the Signatory signature covers that domain.

 ### Multi-Domain Merchants

-A merchant operating across multiple regional storefronts (e.g., `brandname.com`, `brandname.ca`, `brandname.com.au`) MAY hold attestations covering more than one domain.
+A merchant operating across multiple regional storefronts, for example `brandname.com`, `brandname.ca`, and `brandname.com.au`, MAY hold attestations covering more than one domain.
 In this case, the Signatory signature MUST cover an explicit `verified_domains` array rather than a single domain field.
 The serving domain MUST appear in the `verified_domains` array for the attestation to be considered valid.

 Each domain's inclusion in `verified_domains` reflects explicit Signatory confirmation of data coverage for that storefront.
 It is not merchant self-declaration.
 Signatories MUST NOT include a domain in `verified_domains` unless they hold independent performance data for that storefront.
-Signatories SHOULD NOT treat regional storefronts and operationally distinct brand domains (e.g., a mainline store and an outlet store) as equivalent for attestation purposes.
+Signatories SHOULD NOT treat regional storefronts and operationally distinct brand domains, such as a mainline store and an outlet store, as equivalent for attestation purposes.

 ### Attestation Revocation

-Signatories MUST maintain a mechanism to revoke attestations before their `expires_at` date where a merchant's underlying data has changed materially.
+Signatories MUST maintain a mechanism to revoke attestations before their `expires_at` date where a merchant's underlying data has changed materially, where the attestation was issued in error, or where the Signatory's authorization scope has changed.
 Signatories SHOULD publish a revocation endpoint or revocation list at a stable URL declared in the Signatory Registry entry.

 Agents SHOULD check revocation status where a Signatory publishes a revocation endpoint.
 Agents MAY treat an unexpired attestation as valid where no revocation endpoint is available, but SHOULD note this limitation when surfacing attested signals.